yusiwen/myConfigs/vim/README.md

 	```

 	As for windows, check out [kybu Windows build](https://bitbucket.org/kybu/vim-for-windows-single-drop), it supports `ruby`, `python`, `perl`, `lua`, etc.

+	As for Mac, using `brew install vim macvim ctags cscope lua`.

 	As for the latest build, try `ppa:pkg-vim/vim-daily`.